Best Affordable Places to Live in Idaho in 2025

 Photo credit: iStock/BOB WESTON

 This rural community offers views of mountains and sand dunes.
-Residents enjoy an annual country music festival, and Boise, which offers lots of cultural attractions and access to hospitals, is 45 minutes away by car.
-The local senior center offers recreational, educational, and health-focused activities.
+Residents enjoy an annual country music festival, and Boise, which offers lots of cultural attractions and access to top-notch health care resources, is 45 minutes away by car.

 Recommended: Refinance Your Mortgage and Save